Espyo/Life_of_Judd/readme.txt

         The percentage of unclaimed turf is automatically decided.
     Expert
         Same as intermediate, but you must also decide the unclaimed turf percentage.
+        Terrain that cannot be inked doesn't count for any percentage.

 Playing
     At the top of the screen, you get the overhead view of the arena.